 Inbound marketing instead focuses on targeted techniques such as content creation, search marketing, and social media that help potential buyers find your business when they are ready to buy.
 This brings better, more qualified leads into your sales funnel.
-And although inbound marketing does involve effort, the cost is significantly cheaper than traditional marketing -- with much better rewards.
+And, although inbound marketing does involve effort, the cost is typically significantly less than traditional marketing — with much better rewards.

 Inbound Marketing: 5 Steps to Increase Traffic and Convert Leads into Customers

 So how do you get started?
 Our infographic below explains five steps for increasing traffic and converting leads to customers with inbound marketing:

 1. Create compelling content for all stages of the buying cycle

 Before potential customers can find you, you must first create valuable content that will attract them to your site.
 Often this is called “content marketing” because it uses content as a way to attract visitors and increase traffic to your site.
 What kind of content?
 Think blog posts, white papers/eBooks, infographics, and even videos.